willeeklund/tech-intro-tutorial/README.md

 Github has a graphical interface client for Git.
 Download [from their website](https://desktop.github.com/).
 Install and start the app.
 Create a [Github account](https://github.com/join) if you do not have one already.

+Throughout the entire tutorial I recommend you to make a commit of the changes you made after a couple of sections.
+This will give you a good overview of all changes, one of many advantages of using version control.

 ## Start coding the backend